kschoonmaker32/startup2024/README.md

 - **Pages**: The application will have a login page, game page, a scoreboard page, and an about page.
 Players can log in, play the game, and view their scores.
 They will receive one point for each correctly guess word.

 ### CSS
-- **Styling**: CSS will handle the design and layout of the game, including the buttons, word display, and the tally marks.
+- **Styling**: I implemented the CSS code to display all of the styling of the website such as the theme, the layout, and the visual elements to create a visually engaging setup for users to look at.
-- **Animations**: CSS will be used to animate tally marks as they are drawn with each incorrect guess, providing visual feedback for the player.
+- **Theme**: I made the theme of the website purple and white to make it stand out from other websites but also keep users engaged with bright colors.
+- **Layout**: The layout is designed so the text and website content is centered in the middle of each webpage.
+This adds a professional appeal to the site as well as making it look neat.
+- **Visual Elements**: Despite the tally marks being the most time consuming and confusing part of the implementation so far, they add a unique visual element that communicates the player's progress and adds to the interactive experience.
+The buttons were also designed to be engaging and fun for players to use during login and gameplay.

 ### JavaScript
 - **Interactivity**: JavaScript will manage the game logic, including checking guesses, revealing letters in the word, and updating the tally marks when incorrect guesses are made.